hashicorp/vagrant/docs/getting-started/boxes.md

 project VM is created, modifications can be made without affecting other projects which may use the same box.

-Note that the box is given its own name, in this case "rails."
+Note that the box is given its own name, in this case "getting_started."
 This name is used throughout Vagrant to reference that box from this point forward.
 The URL is only used when adding, but never again.
 And the filename of the box means nothing to the logical name given.
 It is simply a coincidence that